brainnetome/diffusionkit/source/download.rst

 For Linux OS
 ------------

 :code:`Glibc>=2.2` is required.
-Download the ``DiffusionKitSetup-v1.1.tar.gz``, and then
+Download the ``DiffusionKitSetup-x86_64-v1.2-r160310.tar.gz``, and then

 .. code-block:: bash

- tar zxvf DiffusionKitSetup-v1.1.tar.gz
+ tar zxvf DiffusionKitSetup-x86_64-v1.2-r160310.tar.gz
- cd diffusionkit/bin
- ./bnviewer # (you can run the command in this way)
+ export PATH=$PATH:`pwd`/DiffusionKitSetup-x86_64-v1.2-r160310/bin

-If you do not want to type the full path every time, you could add the path to the $PATH.
-Edit the ~/.bashrc file, then add the following line,
+You could add the path to the $PATH in the ~/.bashrc file, by adding the following line,

 .. code-block:: bash

  export $PATH=$PATH:/your/path/to/diffusionkit

 To uninstall the software, just manually remove the entire folder where you untar-ed the .tar.gz file.

-That's it!
-Enjoy the software now!

 .. include:: common.txt